andrejesuscm/imagemin-gifsicle/readme.md

 Reduce the number of distinct colors in each output GIF to num or less.
 Num must be between 2 and 256.

+#### Scale

+Type: `decimal`

+Scale the output GIF’s width and height by Xfactor and Yfactor.
+If Yfactor is not given, it defaults to Xfactor.
+Scaling happens after all input frames have been combined and before optimization.
+Decimal 0.1 to 1.

+### resizeWidth

+Type: `number`

+Resize to a given width in pixels, preserving aspect ratio.

 #### buffer

 Type: `Buffer`